-In the midst of peculiar power-related errors, we can’t skip on the one where users are informed that laptop battery is charging or it’s charged (via LED indicator), but they just can’t manage to turn the laptop on.
+In the midst of peculiar power-related errors, we can’t skip the one where users are informed that the laptop battery is charging or it’s charged (via LED indicator), but they can’t manage to turn the laptop on.

-There are multiple reasons for this and the troubleshooting of hardware-related issues is hard when you are on this side of the monitor.
+There are multiple reasons for this, and troubleshooting hardware-related issues are hard when you are on this side of the monitor.

-Nonetheless, we still have a few possible solutions, that should, if the problem is still persistent, at least give you the better insight on what’s going on.
-So, make sure to check them out below and report in the comments were they helpful or not.
+Nonetheless, we still have a few possible solutions that, if the problem is still persistent, at least give you a better insight into what’s happening.

-What to do when computer charges battery but won’t turn on
+What to do when computer charges the battery but won’t turn on

-Even though they differ one from another, charging issues on laptops (or other similar mobile devices, for that matter), are mostly inflicted by a hardware malfunction of some kind.
+Even though they differ, charging issues on laptops (or similar mobile devices, for that matter) are mostly inflicted by hardware malfunction.
 There are 4 obvious factors we can suspect when something like this happens:

 - The battery is dying on you.

 - Power cord parts are malfunctioning.
-Either cable, jack or adapter are physically damaged.
+Either cable, jack, or adapter is physically damaged

 - The motherboard is damaged.
 The short circuit might’ve burned the motherboard chips or transistor capacitors.

 With that in mind, we can only hope that one of the first two is in question.
-Motherboards for laptops are quite expensive, and the power button repair requires expertise in the field.
+Motherboards for laptops are quite expensive, and power button repair requires expertise.

 On the other hand, if you’re positive about the functionality of the aforementioned parts, make sure to continue with the troubleshooting.

 A residual power is an electrical charge stored in almost every electric device.
-Basically, once you turn off your device, even without the power source, it’ll store some electric charge.
-Now, occasionally, some parasitic capacitance in the transistors might ‘trick’ the device and block battery charge.
+Once you turn off your device, even without the power source, it’ll store some electric charge.

-This is a common troubleshooting step for various devices and it might just help you resolve the problem at hand.
+This common troubleshooting step for various devices might help you resolve the problem.
 Here’s how to do it: